How A Fractional Head of Logistics Model Works

 Conversations with Operations, Finance, and logistics-adjacent roles

-Walking the physical flow of material, information, and decisions
+Clarifying the physical flow of material, information, and decisions

 Understanding where logistics decisions are made and where they might stall